 “We learn to grow and develop in society by respecting ourselves and others.
 It’s crucial to each person’s emotional balance.”

 “Nobody reaches their goals without putting in effort!
 We cannot let ourselves get discouraged by the obstacles in our way and we must never stop at the boundaries set for us....”

 “It’s my passion for sports that helped me overcome the obstacles in front of me.
 I refused to give up!
 If you are really passionate about what you want, the desire to overcome and reach your goals comes naturally.”

-An international-calibre Canadian soccer player, Patrice currently plays in Major League Soccer (MLS) as a midfielder for the Montréal Impact.
+An international-calibre Canadian soccer player, Patrice played in Major League Soccer (MLS) as a midfielder for the Montréal Impact.
 On February 13, 2014, he was named the second team captain in the Impact’s MLS history.
 He has been accumulating titles and honours on the international scene and in Canada for more than 20 years.
 In 2012, he was named the Impact’s Most Valuable Player and also received the Impact Communitarian Award, presented to the player most involved with the community.
 He played in the 2013 MLS All-Star Game and the 2013 and 2014 Amway Canadian Championship.
 He was named Men’s Professional Soccer Player of the year eight times by the Fédération de soccer du Québec.
 He retired from professional soccer in October 2017.

 As an Ambassador for Good Sportsmanship, Patrice has chosen to promote the following values: